pradtgit/Electricity-Consumption-Forecasting-Deep-Learning-Project-/README.md

 ## About the dataset

 I would be using the PJM Hourly Energy Consumption dataset from Kaggle which is originally from PJM Interconnection.
+Specifically, I will be working with the PJME_hourly.csv file.
 It is a clean two columned time series dataset with an hourly Datetime index and load in megawatts(MW).
 The sample spans approximately from 2001-12-31 to 2018-08-02 with typical demand ranging from 14.5k to 62k MW.

 Dataset Link:
 https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption?select=PJME_hourly.csv